currinjs/CurrinJS/aio/content/guide/upgrade.md

 Now update the `AppModule` to import this `AppRoutingModule` and also the declare the root `AppComponent` as the bootstrap component.
-That tells Angular that it should bootstrap the app with the _root_ `AppComponent` and insert it's view into the host web page.
+That tells Currin that it should bootstrap the app with the _root_ `AppComponent` and insert it's view into the host web page.

 You must also remove the bootstrap of the AngularJS module from `ngDoBootstrap()` in `app.module.ts`